jeffswartz/opentok-ios-sdk-samples/1.Hello-World/README.md

 ======================

-The Hello World app is a very simple application meant to get a new developer started with using the OpenTok iOS SDK.
+The Hello World app is a very simple application meant to get a new developer started using the OpenTok iOS SDK.

 Application Notes
 -----------------

-1. Follow the code from the UIViewController's viewDidLoad method all the way through the OpenTok callbacks to see how streams are created and handled in the OpenTok iOS SDK.
+1. Follow the code from the `[UIViewController viewDidLoad:]` method through to the OpenTok callbacks to see how streams are created and handled in the OpenTok iOS SDK.

 2. In the VideoController.m file, set values for the `kApiKey`, `kSessionId`,